About the 75th St. CIP

 Phase II

 Once design approval is obtained and funding is secured, the preparation of the final design, including contract plans can begin.
 This process is generally known as Phase II.
 Phase II includes the production of plans, specifications and estimates (PS&E's) for the actual contract documents from which each project will be constructed.
 Many projects also require the acquisition of property, including the 75th St. CIP.
 This is done concurrently with the final design.
 Any necessary property acquisition will follow the federal Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 and the Illinois Department of Transportation Land Acquisition Manual.
-This will ensure that:
+This will ensure:

 Design and Construction of Forest Hill Flyover (P3)